 Well, yes.
 These two audience types are completely different groups with completely different interests.

-Because consumer responses to B2C email marketing campaigns are typically direct and emotional, it’s important to communicate the offer’s value quickly and spend time optimizing the call to action.
+Because consumer responses to B2C email marketing campaigns are typically direct and emotional, it’s important to communicate the offer’s value quickly and optimize the call to action.
 Discounts offered for a limited time help create a sense of urgency and immediate response.

-This information may be provided over time through white papers, case studies, and webinars.
-For example, suppose your B2B target audience typically consists of 9-5 employees who are unlikely to regularly check their work emails on the weekend.
-In that case, the best days to send emails are in the middle of the week (e.g., Tuesday, Wednesday, or Thursday).
+White papers, case studies, and webinars may provide this information over time.
+For example, suppose your B2B target audience typically consists of 9-5 employees who are unlikely to check their work emails on the weekend regularly.
+In that case, the best days to send emails are mid-week (e.g., Tuesday, Wednesday, or Thursday).

 However, if you know that your B2B target audience is mostly entrepreneurs and “workaholics” – who check their email regularly all day, every day – this weekend is probably the best time to get your email sent.
-For B2C emails, Saturday was the day with the highest open rates, closely followed by Tuesday.
+For B2C emails, Saturday had the highest open rates, closely followed by Tuesday.

 Steps to determine the right time to send out email content

-Let’s start with an old question plaguing email marketers ever since (you know, when people were annoyed every time they got a message).
+Let’s start with an old question plaguing email marketers ever since (when people were annoyed every time they got a message).

 And the question is: When is the best time to send an email?
 The answer is that it depends on the audience, the type of message you send, and many other things, so if you want to know the exact “when,” you need to start by asking yourself more questions before you dive in.